hiDaDeng/cntext/paper.md

-As far as we know, cntext is the only Python package that provides semantic projection.
-For instance, to recover the similarities in size among nouns in a certain category (e.g., animals), we project their representations onto the line that extends from the word-vector 𝑠𝑚𝑎𝑙𝑙 to the word-vector 𝑏𝚤𝑔; and to order them according to how dangerous they are, we project them onto the line connecting 𝑠𝑎𝑓𝑒 and 𝑑𝑎𝑛𝑔𝑒𝑟𝑜𝑢𝑠 [Grand2022SemanticPR].
+As far as we know, cntext is the only Python package that provides **semantic projection**.
+For instance, to recover the similarities in size among nouns in a certain category (e.g., animals), we project their representations onto the line that extends from the word-vector **small** to the word-vector **big**; and to order them according to how dangerous they are, we project them onto the line connecting **safe** and **dangerous** [Grand2022SemanticPR].